How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 23

 Bacolod City’s Masskara Festival Celebration last October 2017.
-Photo by Ceslou via Wikimedia Commons.
+This photo by Ceslou is licensed under CC BY-SA 4.0

 Ideal for: Families, barkadas, foodies, adventure seekers

-Bacolod is where you’ll meet friendly, welcoming locals—you won’t be surprised to learn that it’s called The City of Smiles.
+Bacolod is where you’ll meet friendly, welcoming locals—you won’t be surprised to learn it’s called The City of Smiles.
 Apart from the people, Bacolod’s delicious food, rich history and culture, and natural attractions are the biggest reasons to visit this city.
+As a cherry on top, Bacolod’s hotel rooms cost an average of ₱2,650, making it the country’s cheapest tourist destination8.

 Top things to do in and around Bacolod